Local brewery hosts Prints and Pints coat drive

 WICHITA, Kan.
-(KSNW) — HumanKind Ministries on Saturday held a coat drive at Tor Brewing.
+(KSNW) — HumanKind Ministries on Saturday held a coat drive at Tor Brewing, 222 S. Commerce St. in Wichita.

 Prints and Pints aimed to bring in 100 winter coats.
 For each coat that was donated, you could pick out a free art piece from local artists.

-If you missed it today, you can catch it tomorrow, with live music and a special brewed beer.
+If you missed it today, you can catch it Sunday with live music and a special brewed beer.
+Tor Brewing will be open from 11 a.m. to 5 p.m.